Skip to content

 Core Runtime Position

-MAP query execution is provided by a holons_core resident query engine that implements the QueryDance.
+MAP query execution is provided by a holons_core resident query engine.
+The engine is independently callable by peer Rust objects.
+QueryDance is the Dance-layer adapter that invokes this same engine for Dance ingress.

 The core rule is: